swimmingkirby/TeamOthers/README.md

 You can view the web resource developed in this project here: [Webpage Link](#)

-We further developed a prediction model of insect total prevalance per month based on previous prevalance data.
+We further developed an example **prediction model** of insect total prevalance per month based on previous prevalance data.
 This is a demonstration of how predictive tools could be integrated into the web resource to be used by farmers.

 This platform has been developed with the aim of being **accessible to those who would most benefit from the data**.
 Plots are designed to be modular and interactive.